-The S22 Ultra was Samsung’s most powerful handset of 2022, but what can you actually expect from the device?
-In a nutshell, the S22 Ultra is a blend of Samsung’s S series and the Note range, offering the best of both worlds.
+The Samsung Galaxy S22 Ultra is a blend of Samsung's S series and the Note range, offering the best of both worlds.

 Along with the addition of the S pen stylus and a slot inside the device for it, the Samsung Galaxy S22 Ultra also adopts a lot of the style of the Note series.
 That means large in size, flat edges at the bottom and top of the device and a thicker feel to the handset.